 - The employee’s presence is necessary to maintain public safety.

-Prior to denying a time off request made for reasons of faith or conscience, supervisors must consult with their HR consultant to be sure the denial follows the law and University policy.
+Prior to denying a time off request made for reasons of faith or conscience, managers must consult with their HR consultant to be sure the denial follows the law and University policy.

-For medical centers staff: Record in Kronos as authorized leave without pay.
+For medical centers staff: Recorded in Kronos as authorized unpaid time off.

 In the notes section for each of the two unpaid days, enter language such as: